IADR/AADOCR Award, Fellowship, and Grant Recipient Selection Policy and Procedures

 -

-Award recipients are intended to be recognized at the IADR/AADOCR General Session Opening Ceremonies.
+Award recipients are recognized at the IADR/AADOCR General Session Opening Ceremonies.